mavstars8086/ISQA8086_GroupProject/Audience_Profile.md

    _References_
     1) https://www.usanpn.org/natures_notebook
     2) https://llnf.org/

- _Contributors:_
+   _Contributors_
    Kim worked on Individual and Organizational components of the audience.

    Karthik worked on the Data capabilities,Requirements/needs and priorities.